401(k) Investment Options

 As with the individual plan above, a self-directed 401(k) can be established by anyone who is self-employed without employees.
 In a self-directed 401(k) account, your investment options are almost limitless.
 In fact, with a self-directed 401(k), you can expand your investments from those traditional options above to include real estate, private placements, precious metals, and more.
 A self-directed 401(k) can be either traditional or Roth-based, which allows you to use either pre- or post-tax dollars for your contributions.

 There are many benefits to opening a self-directed 401(k) account.
 (Likewise, you can also open a self-directed IRA account too!)
 To do so, however, you need to find a reputable and specialized firm that offers this.
-IRA Business Trust can help!
+Royal Legal Solutions can help!
 Our professionals specialize in self-directed retirement accounts.
 We understand the laws established by the Internal Revenue Service (IRS), as well as any state and federal laws that may affect your account too.
 If you would like to learn more about self-directed accounts, saving for your future, or IRS regulations, contact us today.